nushell/nushell.github.io/book/sorting.md

 ╰───┴───────╯
 ```

-### Sorting records

-## Custom sort order
+### Custom sort order

 In addition to [key closures](#sort-by-key-closure), `sort-by` also supports closures which specify a custom sort order.
 The `--custom`, or `-c`, flag will tell `sort-by` to interpret closures as custom sort closures.
 A custom sort closure has two parameters, and returns a boolean.
 The closure should return `true` if the first parameter comes _before_ the second parameter in the sort order.

-For a simple example, we could rewrite a cell path sort as a custom sort:
+For a simple example, we could rewrite a cell path sort as a custom sort.
+This can be read as "If $a.size is less than $b.size, a should appear before b in the sort order":

 ```nu
 > ls | sort-by -c {|a, b| $a.size < $b.size }